cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 #### Ansible Playbook

-We use a main ansible playbook to deploy software packages for NIST Pedestrian and Face detection which includes: - mesos - spark -zookeeper
+We use a main Ansible playbook to deploy software packages for NIST Pedestrian and Face detection which includes: - mesos - spark -zookeeper
 - opencv - INRIA Person dataset - Python script for the detection